qwazr/cluster/docs/masters-cluster.md

 Masters cluster
 ===============

 The cluster nodes register themselves to a set of master nodes.
-Thse registrations are done using a pre-configured list.
+These registrations are done using a pre-configured list.

 ![Masters cluster](images/masters-cluster.svg){:class="img-fluid"}